svargasperez/RPiClusterGuide/README.md

 1. Start installing **MPI4PY** with: `sudo pip install mpi4py`

 ## Cluster Configurations
-> THIS SECTION IS UNDER CONSTRUCTION :construction_worker:

 <!-- 1.
 Configuring **Auto Login**: these next steps will enable passwordless login between the head node and the worker nodes.
 	1. On the head node, open a **Terminal** and move to the RPi directory: `cd /home/pi/`.
 	1. Run `ssh-keygen -t rsa`.
-	1. Make sure you to hit enter three times, accepting the default path and making no password.
+Make sure to press <kbd>enter</kbd> three times, accepting the default path and creating no password.
 3.)	“scp /home/pi/.ssh/id_rsa.pub pi@~worker nodes IP~:/home/pi/master.pub”    (You can find your nodes IP by sshing into a node and using the command “IP a”.
 Locate the “eth0” section and look for the inet, stopping at the “/”)
 4.)
 Then, ssh into that node “ssh pi@~worker nodes IP~” 5.)
 Run “ssh-keygen -t rsa” on worker node.
 Make sure you hit enter three times.
 Accepting the default path and creating no password